Clubs & Organizations

-Catawba Ambassadors, a student outreach organization for the Office of Admissions, lead campus tours for prospective students and their families.
-Catawba Ambassador activities include opportunities to visit hometown high schools, attend College sponsored receptions, and escort prospective students to observe Catawba classes.
+Catawba Ambassadors, a student outreach organization for the Office of Admissions, lead campus tours for prospective students and their parents.
+Catawba Ambassador activities include opportunities to visit hometown high schools, attend receptions, and take prospective students to observe Catawba classes.
 Catawba Ambassadors will also participate in prospective student events such as Open Houses, Scholarship Competitions and Preview Days.
 Membership is limited to approximately 40 students based on academic standing (at least a 2.5 GPA).
 The application and interview process takes place in September and February and is open to all interested freshmen, sophomores and juniors.

 Catawba Outdoor Adventures (COA)